-More information on Reasonable Accommodation decision making process linked here.
+More information on the Reasonable Accommodation decision-making process linked here.

 As per the Trinity Reasonable Accommodation Policy the academic teaching, learning, and assessment responsibilities within this policy lie primarily with the relevant School’s Director of Teaching and Learning (undergraduate or postgraduate as appropriate) or Programme/Course Director.
 All academic staff and organisers of departmental examinations are responsible for ensuring they reasonably accommodate students with disabilities as outlined in the LENS report disseminated to them in SITS.
 Staff can download a list of reasonable accommodations granted to students and see what they are required to do.
-Typically most students require minimal reasonable accommodations and these are good practice such as providing information in advance on blackboard or allowing a student to ask for feedback.
-A list of all standard accommodations are listed here and are clearly outlined in the policy linked here.
+Typically most students require minimal reasonable accommodations and these are good practices such as providing information in advance on Blackboard or allowing a student to ask for feedback.
+A list of all standard accommodations is listed here and is clearly outlined in the policy-linked Trinity Reasonable Accommodation Policy.

 Disability Liaison Officer – DLO

 The role of the School DLO is to oversee/monitor the School's process to ensure the effective dissemination and implementation of Reasonable Accommodations proposed by the DS.
-These staff have access to the LENS lists of reasonable accommodation in SITS which has a downloadable list (csv) that shows all reasonable accommodation in that School.
+This staff has access to the LENS lists of reasonable accommodations in SITS which has a downloadable list (CSV) that shows all reasonable accommodations in that School.

 - To ensure that School staff who need to be aware of students' Reasonable Accommodations have access to the information in SITS.